-Prerequisite - Strong Computer Skills 1⁄2 Credit, Grades 10-12
+Prerequisite - Strong Computer Skills

 The primary focus of Web Page Design is to learn the skills to design and publish your own web page.
 Students taking this class should have a solid background in computers.
 This is a higher level computer course that deals with understanding Hypertext Markup Language.
-Students will learn the basics of creating their own web page, but will also be involved in learning more complex concepts such as form design, style sheets and table design.
+Students will learn the basics of creating their own web page but will also be involved in learning more complex concepts such as form design, style sheets and table design.
 The principles of layout and design for a web page will be discussed.
 Web pages will be created using Adobe Dreamweaver software.
 Knowledge of Adobe Photoshop is encouraged but not required.
 This class is offered every other year.

-COURSES BELOW WILL RUN EVERY OTHER YEAR
+COURSES BELOW RUN EVERY OTHER YEAR

-2025-26 anticipated
+2022-2023 anticipated

-Full Year Courses Full Year Courses
+1 unit courses 1 unit courses

 Accounting Accounting

 Consumer Math Consumer Math

-1/2 credit courses 1/2 credit courses
+1⁄2 unit courses 1⁄2 unit courses

-Business and Personal Law Business and Personal Law
+Business Communications Business Law

-Computer Applications Computer Applications
+Business Law Computer Applications

 Criminal and Civil Law Criminal and Civil Law

-Web Page Design HVCC Business Communications
+Principles of Marketing Sports Marketing

-Sports Marketing HVCC Principles of Marketing
+Web Page Design Web Page Design

-English
+English 9R